Cohesity Delivers Web-Scale Simplicity for Secondary Data with Microsoft Azure

 Cohesity DataPlatform now makes it easy for enterprises to take advantage of Azure Archive Blob Storage for low-cost archiving.
 This option is ideal for long-term retention of data that is unlikely to be accessed in the near future.
-Schneider Electric, a multinational corporation that provides energy management and automation solutions, was able to eliminate its reliance on legacy backup solutions including tape storage and shift to a hybrid cloud approach that dramatically improved backup snapshot frequency and recovery times.
+A multinational corporation that provides energy management and automation solutions, was able to eliminate its reliance on legacy backup solutions including tape storage and shift to a hybrid cloud approach that dramatically improved backup snapshot frequency and recovery times.

-“Cohesity has brought our aging legacy backup process into the modern day – providing a breath of fresh air in a previously tedious and frustrating process,” said Gary Jackson, global IT leader, Energy & Sustainability Services, Schneider Electric.
+“Cohesity has brought our aging legacy backup process into the modern day – providing a breath of fresh air in a previously tedious and frustrating process,” said a global IT leader, Energy & Sustainability Services.
 “Cohesity’s native cloud integration allowed us to seamlessly archive data to Microsoft Azure Blob Storage in a secure and encrypted manner, using simple yet powerful storage policies.
 This has helped us reduce our reliance on tape significantly.
 With Cohesity, our entire environment is backed up to the hour – every hour.
 What makes Cohesity so great is its ease of use, especially in recovering data almost immediately, running virtual machines straight from a snapshot, and finally, the incredibly responsive support team at Cohesity.”

 “Enterprises recognize the value of public cloud infrastructure for a variety of use cases and we want to make it simple for them to leverage these benefits through a unified platform that seamlessly spans across different infrastructures,” said Vivek Agarwal, head of corporate and business development, Cohesity.
 “The new integration with Microsoft Azure and our status as a co-seller will enable even more customers to realize the benefits of a hybrid cloud data fabric for a wide range of secondary data use cases.”